Download the all-new Republic app:

 WHAT ABOUT DEATHS OUTSIDE OF CHINA?

-Aylward cautioned that authorities should be careful of “artificially high” death rates early on: Some of those countries likely are seeing sickest patients at first and missing milder cases, just like Wuhan did.
+Aylward cautioned that authorities should be careful of “artificially high” death rates early on: Some of those countries likely are seeing the sickest patients at first and missing milder cases, just like Wuhan did.

-HOW DOES COVID-19 COMPARE TO OR DISEASES?
+HOW DOES COVID-19 COMPARE TO OTHER DISEASES?

 WHO’S MOST AT RISK FROM COVID-19?